 As an asset owner we don’t engage directly with investee companies.
 We rely on our asset managers.
 So, we appoint asset managers that employ active ownership practices, such as shareholder voting, to seek to positively influence corporate behaviour where it’s appropriate.
 We prefer to use these active ownership practices than to restrict investment opportunities by excluding certain kinds of business.

 As an asset manager we monitor business strategy, financial performance, capital structure, non-financial performance and any relevant ESG factors that may impact the investment.
 We take part in shareholder voting on behalf of our customers, in both actively managed and passively managed portfolios.
 And we report on the results.
-We do this in line with the Stewardship Code 2020.
+We do this in line with the M&G Investments 2021 Stewardship Report.

 Asset Manager ESG Principles Statement

 Our financial advisers consider the adverse impact of investment decisions on ESG factors, incorporating sufficient and reliable data where it is available.
 These inform the portfolios or advice given to clients, which they in turn will choose whether or not to implement.
-We expect the availability of this data to develop and improve with time to be able to further integrate these considerations into our advice.
+We expect the availability of data sourced from Financial Market Participants to develop and improve with time allowing us to further integrate these considerations into our advice.